PuppyWasTaken/JAI-Lorebook-Converter/README.md

 > FULL DISCLAIMER: Heavily assisted by Claude Sonnet 5 and ChatGPT.
 I do not take credit.

 Thanks:
-- Aceenvw: Bug Fixes and Resources!
+- Aceeenvw: Bug Fixes and Resources!